 Gain the expertise to integrate data, information, and knowledge to support decision-making processes that positively affect patients and practitioners.
 For nurses who already hold a master’s degree, this is the right time to advance your career by adding depth to your portfolio of skills.
 Coursework for this program blends nursing science with computer and information science and focuses on core concepts in nursing informatics, knowledge and information management, and effective project management.

 This sequence represents the minimum credits to completion.
 Credits to completion will vary by student, depending on individual progress and credits transferred, if applicable.
-For a personalized estimate, call an enrollment advisor at 1-866-492-5336.
+For a personalized estimate, call an enrollment specialist at 1-866-492-5336.

 |Course Code||NURS 6002/6003||Course||Transition to Graduate Study for Nursing||Credits||(3 cr.)|